mlubin/JuMPChance.jl/doc/quickstart.rst

 Chance Constraints
 ^^^^^^^^^^^^^^^^^^

-A CCJuMP model may contain a combination of standard JuMP constraints (linear and quadratic) and chance constraints.
+A JuMPChance model may contain a combination of standard JuMP constraints (linear and quadratic) and chance constraints.

 Chance constraints are constraints which contain a mix of decision